HomeDealsChatCheckupSearch

 5. Professional tip

 Switching Window: If you're currently on a fixed contract, you can switch without exit fees during the final 49 days before expiry.
-Mark this date in your calendar to avoid automatic rollover onto expensive variable rates.
+Mark this date in your calendar to avoid automatic rollover onto expensive variable rates - especially important given the forecast cap rises this winter.

 6. Energy price cap timeline & predictions